 Activity 2: Play Emotions Bingo with your child to help identify different feelings.
 Print the game cards (pages 1) and as many bingo sheets as you need for yourself and child(ren) on pages 2-4.
 (One bingo sheet per person, including you.)
 Use this activity to not only label these feelings but also to discuss coping mechanisms.
-That link also includes a printable poster you may want for your school room.
+For more coping support, you may also wish to print this poster to hang in your school area.

 (-) Need a modification for a younger child?
 Sing “If You’re Happy and You Know It” together.
 Be sure to act out the movements!